-Transmission/ Rising Mains

-62. There are three Cast Iron rising mains 350 mm, 50 mm and 600 mm of 3 km length each from Dandibagh to Brahmayoni Hills reservoirs.
-One more DI rising main 450 mm of 3.1 km length has been laid recently under the augmentation project under 12th Finance Commission program.
+42. Transmission and Rising Mains.
+There are three cast iron rising mains with 350 mm, 50 mm and 600 mm in diameters.
+Each of these rising mains has length of 3 km which extends from Dandibagh to Brahmayoni Hills reservoirs.
+There is also one DI rising main with 450 mm in diameter and length of 3.1 km which has been laid recently under the augmentation project of the 12th Finance Commission program.

-Water Storage Reservoir

-63. At present 7 ground level reservoirs and 1 overhead reservoir (OHT) exist in the main city area.
-The total capacity of the reservoirs comes to 17.7 ML.
+43. Water Storage Reservoir.
+At present, there are seven GLSR and one OHT being utilized in the main city area.
+The total capacity of the reservoirs is 17,747 m3.
+See details in Table 2 below.